 We all have a lot of time on our hands right now.
 This quarantined freedom—and what a paradox it is!—is making us bored, idle, and ready to try out virtually anything.
 The most random things, that is, like turning yourself into the Mona Lisa.
 We’ve got you covered.

 A Japanese full-stack developer named Sato, aka AI Gahuku, has come up with the AI app that turns your picture into a Renaissance painting.
 It caused a full-on craze on social media with everyone excited to see the results.
-And that’s where it gets real fun.
-Some of the remakes look kinda off, and many felt like “the app did them dirty.”
-Let’s see what they mean in the hilarious examples below.
+And that’s where it gets really fun.
+Some of the painting recreations look kinda off, and many felt like “the app did them dirty.”
+Let’s see what they mean in the hilarious examples of fine art below.

 It’s known that AI algorithms are taught by raw data and human programming.
 The more data AI gathers from its users, the more it can teach itself.
 And sometimes that’s where it goes wrong.
 Some time ago, Microsoft developed an AI chatbot, Tay, that was programmed to talk just like a teen.